Baby Tate (rapper): Early life

-Tate Sequoya Farris was born on May 13, 1996, in Atlanta, Georgia, to singers Dionne Farris and David Ryan Harris.
-She had little contact with her father while growing up, but her mother supported her musical ambitions.
+Tate Sequoya Farris was born in 1996 in Decatur, Georgia, to singers Dionne Farris and David Ryan Harris.
+She had no contact with her father while growing up, but her mother supported her musical ambitions.
 She started dancing and playing piano at an early age, and began producing her own beats by age 13.

 Career

 Under the name Yung Baby Tate, she released the EP ROYGBIV in November 2015 and the Christmas-themed EP YBTXMAS in December 2016.
 In early 2019, she released a short film produced in conjunction with her upcoming album.
 Her debut full-length album Girls was released in February 2019 to positive reviews.
 XXL named the album as one of the best hip-hop projects of 2019.

 In July 2019, Yung Baby Tate released a cover of Nicki Minaj's "Megatron".
 In 2020, she announced that she had signed a recording contract with Issa Rae's record label Raedio and released two singles from the soundtrack of the television series Insecure.
 On April 30, 2020, the single "Damn Daniel" was released in collaboration with British rapper Bree Runway.
 On December 4, 2020, she released her sixth EP, After the Rain which included the singles "Rainbow Cadillac" and "I Am" featuring Flo Milli.
 A deluxe edition was released on May 21, 2021, and was preceded by the single "Eenie Meenie".

+In March 2021, Yung Baby Tate was named "Up Now" by music streaming service Audiomack.
+“It’s definitely an honor because I feel like I’ve been putting a lot of work in and for that to be recognized feels really good,” Tate told Audiomack in regards to her #UpNow selection.
+“I think I’ve always been on the rise, but for everyone to kind of understand and see this moment as I do for myself, it’s really just affirming.”

-She simplified her stage name to Baby Tate in late 2021.
+The recording artist simplified her stage name to Baby Tate in late 2021.
+In July 2021, Tate joined the tenth season of the VH1 reality television series, Love & Hip Hop: Atlanta.
+In 2022, Baby Tate toured as an opening act with Charli XCX on the North American leg of Crash: The Live Tour.

-Artistry

-Baby Tate has been noted for the positive sexual messages in her lyrics.
+In September 2024, Yung Baby Tate was featured as a collaborating artist on Prof's single 'Butter' alongside electronic band Ghost Town.
+The music video premiered on YouTube on October 4, 2024 and has garnered 927K views.

+Influences

 She lists Nicki Minaj, Migos, Future, Gucci Mane, CeCe Peniston, and her mother Dionne Farris as influences.